 Throughout the 4th-1st centuries B.C.
 Armenia was the only country in the East that independently adopted certain elements of Hellenistic civilization without the Greek-Macedonian intervention.
 Hellenistic theater, arts and culture were popularly accessed by the Armenian elite.
 Armenia was also full of multinational and self-governing towns around that time.

-According to ancient written sources of Sumerians and Akkadians, Man was created in the Armenian Highlands; the land at that time was referred to as Eden, Kur or Abzu.
-Abzu was described to be located near Euphrates and Tigris rivers, which at that time were part of the Armenian Highlands.
+According to ancient written sources of Sumerians and Akkadians mankind was created in Armenian Highlands; the land at that time was referred to as Eden, Kur or Abzu.
+Abzu was described to be located near Euphrates and Tigris rivers, which at that time were part of Armenian Highlands.

-The bible also supports this theory of the origin of the mankind.
-It’s commonly assumed that the Garden of Eden was located in the Armenian Highlands also known as the Armenian Plateau.
-The highlands shared their secrets with the rest of the world, introducing their findings to European and Asian civilizations alike.
+According to Biblical scripts the Garden of Eden was located in Armenian Highlands also known as the Armenian Plateau.
+The highlands shared their secrets with the rest of the world, introducing their findings to European and Asian civilizations.
 Iron age metallurgy as well as apricots have their origin in the Armenian Plateau and were later on introduced to Europe.
-It’s only later, after the Armenian Genocide, that in an attempt to erase Armenian culture, history and achievements, the Armenian Highlands were renamed to Eastern Anatolia.
+Much later, after the Armenian Genocide, that in an attempt to erase Armenian culture, history and achievements, the Armenian Highlands were renamed to Eastern Anatolia.